 Your existing customer base is guaranteed to have common character traits that can help you get a feel for your target market.
 Even if they feel like a pretty diverse group of people, the chances are they share at least a couple small commonalities whether it’s character traits or interests.

-Lets take a look at an example: The Dollar Shave Club
+Let’s take a look at an example: Ultimate Performance Personal Training

 What does all of this mean?

-While we don’t have access to the data that the Dollar Shave Club may have, you start to get a feel for what their target market looks like.
+While we don’t have access to the data that Ultimate Performance may have, you start to get a feel for what their target market for personal training looks like.
+Here’s what we have gathered so far:

 That was a lot of information.
-Lets take a look at what you can do to get a better grasp of your target market.
+Lets take a look at what you can do to get a better grasp of your target market and how to use it.

-1. Make sure you have the right analytics in place.
+1. Discovering: Make sure you have the right analytics in place.

 If there’s one thing that’s a must, that’s having the data.
 But lets not get confused here.
 We aren’t talking about compiling a bunch of 1’s and 0’s into some deeply meaningful analysis.
 We aren’t data scientists here.